sinewalker/sinewalker.github.io/blog/2017/upgrade-nikola-783.md

 Nikola v7.8.3
 ```

-Okay that worked.
-So, it must be an issue with an old `conf.py` in my project.
+Yes that worked.
+So, there must be an issue with the old `conf.py` in my project.
 I'll have to update it.

-Get the latest `conf.py` from https://getnikola.com/conf.html
+ 1. Get the latest `conf.py` from [Nikola's web site](https://getnikola.com/conf.html)

-Compare that to mine using Ediff and selectively merge in the changes.
+ 1. Compare that to mine using Ediff and selectively merge in the changes.

-fael (first error in this blog)
+ 1. Try `nikola version` again → **FAIL** (the first error in this blog)

-Only this is with the *new* `conf.py` settings *and removal of deprecated stuff*.
-Granted, the values of the variables set to customise for this site, **but that Should Work!**  Why not?
+Now, this failure is with the *new* `conf.py` settings *and removal of deprecated stuff*.
+Granted, the values of the variables are set to customise for this site, **but that Should Work!**  Why not?

 One of the changes imported was this: